rust-lang/book/second-edition/nostarch/chapter18.md

 Listing 18-9: Attempting to use an irrefutable pattern with `if let`

-Rust will complain that it doesn't make sense to use `if let` with an irrefutable pattern:
+Rust will complain that it doesn’t make sense to use `if let` with an irrefutable pattern:

 ```